W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 Using a mouse mid-pass is clumsy.

 This controller provides a **rotary encoder with dual control modes**, giving you physical, tactile frequency control during live operation.
+The controller is acting as a virtual keyboard simulating and sending specific key presses where needed.

 ------------------------------------------------------------------------